sandarkin/vosnark/README.md

 # vosnark
-Verify only version of pequin
+Verify only version of pequin.